 Check out this Union Station wedding day for inspiration!

 The Spanish Steps in DC are a total hidden gem.
 Tucked away in a quiet residential neighborhood between Dupont Circle and Kalorama, these stone steps are surrounded by ivy, shaded trees, and historic row homes.
-It feels like you stumbled into a European side street—but it’s right in the middle of the city.
+It feels like you’ve stumbled into a European side street, right in the middle of the city.

 Because it’s not a major tourist destination, you’re likely to have the place to yourself, especially on weekday mornings.
 There’s a cute little fountain at the bottom of the steps and benches nearby if you want to pause for a moment together or read letters from loved ones.